 Sheep have the opportunity to live long lives.
 The average sheep lives 10-12 years, but some sheep have lived past the age of 20 with appropriate care!
-Like all animals, sheep may need a little extra care to help them thrive in their old age, especially larger breed sheep and those with chronic health challenges like CAE or OPP.
+Like all animals, sheep may need a little extra care to help them thrive in their old age, especially bigger breeds and those with chronic health challenges like OPP.

-As a sheep ages, they may face more health challenges, so it’s especially important to be vigilant in monitoring their health through regular health checkups, fecal exams, and weigh-ins to effectively treat issues early on.
-Even common ailments can be harder to control in older sheep and require early and effective treatment to maintain their quality of life.
+As a sheep ages, they may face more health challenges, so it’s especially important to be vigilant in monitoring their health through regular health checkups, weigh-ins, and routine evaluation for signs of parasitism so that you can catch and effectively treat issues early on.
+Even common ailments can be harder to manage in older sheep residents and may require early interventions to maintain their quality of life.

 Special Food Recommendations For Older Sheep